2022/23 Grant Recipients Annnounced

-About Our 2022/23 Community Grants Program
+About Our Community Grants Program

-The funding available per project is between $2 000 and $15 000 and the applications close on 31st October with the project to be completed by 31st May 2023.
+The funding available per project is between $2 000 and $15 000 and the applications close on Friday, November 3 2024 with the project to be completed by 31st May 2024.

 Application process

-- Check your eligibility by completing the Eligibility Checklist
+- Check your eligibility by completing the Eligibility Checklist.

 FAQ